Labrador Retriever Lifespan – How Long Do Labs Live?

 Genes & Labrador Retriever Lifespan

 These genes don’t just control his coat color, the shape of his ears, and the length of his tail.
-They also control aspects of his temperament and susceptibility to disease.
+They control aspects of his temperament and susceptibility to disease.

 Labrador Body Shape

 To some extent Labradors are lucky.
 They inherit a basically sound conformation or body shape.
 They don’t have very long spines or short legs that can cause back problems.
-Their bodies are nicely proportioned and designed for athletic ability – running and jumping.
+Their bodies are nicely proportioned and designed for athletic ability, running and jumping.

-Labradors have not been bred with shortened faces that can cause breathing problems or small skulls that can damage their brains.
+Labradors have not been bred with shortened faces that can cause breathing problems, or small skulls that can damage their brains.
 Nor do they have excessive skin or a massive amount of fur.
 This is great because a good body structure makes a dog naturally healthier than a dog with poor conformation.

-Temperament and Labrador lifespan
+Temperament and Labrador Lifespan

 labrador retriever life span